Updated post: 18/11/18 | November 2018

 - Remember to dress modestly when visiting these religious sites.

-- As Arab buses run on Shabbat and Jewish holidays, Bethlehem is a good option for these days when transport options are limited.
+- As Arab buses run on Shabbat (Friday sunset to Saturday sunset) and Jewish holidays, Bethlehem is a good option for these days when transport options are limited.

 For a respite from Jerusalem with the opportunity for short hikes in a national park

 The peaceful village of Ein Kerem, just 30 minutes from the centre of Jerusalem, is a great option for a half-day trip.
 Regarded by Christian tradition to be the birthplace of John the Baptist, it is a beautiful spot.
 Wander its alleys and streets, go for an easy hike in the nearby National Park or visit one of the several churches.

 - To reach Ein Kerem take the Light Rail Train service to Mount Herzl (final stop) and then pick up bus #28